aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/slide/_index.md

 --------------------

 > ```
-> The following example shows how to converting slides With notes and comments to Images using C#.
+> The following example shows how to converting slides With notes and comments to Images using Java.
 >
 >  Presentation pres = new Presentation("PresentationNotesComments.pptx");
 >  try {